danielRM88/danielRM88.github.io/_posts/2018-01-12-proximity.md

 For the web interface that will display the information stored in the server, **React.js** is chosen.
 An important feature of React.js is that it is based on components, each component has its own logic and controls its rendering, and the fact that they can be combined into bigger components makes the code highly reusable.
 The virtual DOM is another of React.js main features, this is because DOM manipulation is one of the biggest performance bottlenecks in front end applications.
 React tackles this with a virtual DOM which is basically, a copy of the real DOM that lives in memory.
 React performs any changes really fast in the virtual DOM and then uses a highly efficient algorithm to determine which changes should be applied to the real DOM providing higher performance and a better user experience.

+The architecture of the front end application is heavily based in the one displayed in this great [post](https://medium.com/@rajaraodv/a-guide-for-building-a-react-redux-crud-app-7fe0b8943d0f).

 The use case for the system can be observed in Figure 4.

 <figure>